D-Hank/HomePage/index.md

 ## Thesis

-Optimization and Acceleration of Atmospheric Model FV3 on AMD GPUs
+Porting and optimization of an atmospheric model core FV3 on GPU heterogeneous systems

 ## Awards

 - Outstanding Student of 2020 ~ 2021, UCAS
 - Academic Scholarship of 2020 ~ 2021, UCAS

-## Beyond Academia
+## Leisure Life

 Love to try different things.
 Now focus on travelling, photography and rock & roll.